dwavesystems/dwave-ocean-sdk/examples/not.rst

 Representing a NOT Gate as a BQM
 ================================

-In the terminology of :ref:'stack', Ocean tools move the original problem through the following layers:
+In the terminology of :ref:`oceanstack`\ , Ocean tools move the original problem through the following layers:

 * Application is a logic operation; the problem space is Boolean variables.